TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Account/TYPO3Account.rst

 Username
    Pick a username you like.
 The form will directly tell you whether it's available or not.
+   To save yourself from annoying problems later on down the road, to not use special characters like `@` or `!` in your username.
+Just use alphanumeric characters.

 E-mail
    Your email address should be the one you want to be using for notification emails from Forge_ and Gerrit_.
 Also